 What Exactly is the “Logitech Cloud Wrist Rest”?

 It’s important to clarify a common misconception right from the start: Logitech doesn’t typically sell a standalone product explicitly named “Logitech Cloud Wrist Rest” in their general accessory lineup.
 Instead, the term largely refers to the unique, cloud-shaped palm rests that come bundled with specific Logitech keyboards, most notably the G715 and G713 keyboards from the Logitech Aurora Collection.
 These wrist rests are designed as an aesthetic and ergonomic complement to those keyboards, offering a distinctive “cloud-soft” feel and a dreamy visual appeal.
+For compare top ergonomic computer on this site.

 Logitech does offer other official wrist rests, like the “Logitech MX Palm Rest,” which is a premium, firm yet comfortable memory foam support designed for general use with various keyboards, including their MX Keys series.
 However, it features a more traditional, rectangular design, not the iconic cloud shape.